Applications for our November 2013 event will open in August 1.

 Rotation.
 If you've participated in BHM in the past but didn't get in this time around, it's more than likely because we want to give some new vendors a chance.

 Lots of vendors applying within a category.
-We typically have a lot of applications involving prints and a lot involving jewelry.

 If you have any concerns or questions about our application, please feel free to email us!